vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/_index.md

 Our edition of the first, the KNT inscription, has gone through two subse quent revisions.
 The first edition (Bakker & Isaacson 1993) is given here as study No. 6, in which later revisions and conjectures are added to the apparatus and footnotes, including conjectures published here for the first time.
 The se cond revised edition is contained in Bakker 1997, and the third, partial edition (Bakker 2010c), is our study No. 17.1.
 The importance of this inscription for the history of the Gupta–Vākāt.aka age cannot easily be overrateḍEvaluation of its content has informed studies Nos.
 7, 14, 15, and 17.2–3 of this volume.

-The second discovery has resulted in the critical edition of the Skandapurān. a, of which so far five volumes have appeared (SP I, II A, II B, III, IV), and at which a varying team of scholars has been working since the 1990s of the last century.
-This work has prompted a series of articles by several authors with the common subtitle Studies in the Skandapurān. a.
+The second discovery has resulted in the critical edition of the Skandapurāṇa, of which so far five volumes have appeared (SP I, II A, II B, III, IV), and at which a varying team of scholars has been working since the 1990s of the last century.
+This work has prompted a series of articles by several authors with the common subtitle Studies in the Skandapurāṇa.
 Of these, three have been selected for the present volume, studies Nos.
 10, 13, and 27.
-The SP project has also resulted in a third monograph, The World of the Skandapurān. a (Bakker 2014).
+The SP project has also resulted in a third monograph, The World of the Skandapurāṇa (Bakker 2014).

-In selecting these thirty-one studies out of a total of eighty-five articles I applied—in addition to considerations of quality—the general, though flexible rule not to include those articles that may be considered preparatory studies, that is studies whose final form has been integrated in a (later) monograph, edited volume, or introduction to our edition of the Skandapurān. a.
-This en tails that some subjects that have occupied me a great deal may appear un derexposed in the present volume, such as, for instance, the critical edition of Sanskrit texts, 1 the history of Vārān. asī, 2 or the archaeology of the Vākāt.aka sites, Ramtek and Mansar.
+In selecting these thirty-one studies out of a total of eighty-five articles I applied—in addition to considerations of quality—the general, though flexible rule not to include those articles that may be considered preparatory studies, that is studies whose final form has been integrated in a (later) monograph, edited volume, or introduction to our edition of the Skandapurāṇa.
+This en tails that some subjects that have occupied me a great deal may appear un derexposed in the present volume, such as, for instance, the critical edition of Sanskrit texts, 1 the history of Vārāṇasī, 2 or the archaeology of the Vākāt.aka sites, Ramtek and Mansar.
 3 With one exception, No. 30 (Bakker & Bisschop 2016), I have selected articles that were written during my work at the Uni versity of Groningen, that is until 2013.
 Study No. 17 combines and integrates three articles that were published separately.
 4 Two essays are published for the first time in the present volume: No. 16, an English translation of an ar ticle originally published in Italian (2010), and No. 31, my valedictory lecture (2013), which concludes this book.
 The articles selected for this volume are marked by an * in the reference list; the latter contains only works referred to in this volume and does not comprise a complete bibliography.

 The critical reader may ask what aim is served by another edition of articles that have already been publisheḍThe question contains the answer.
-The present volume not only collects and reproduces articles that have been pub lished, but it edits them again.
-I have taken the liberty of revising the original publications, in some cases rather thoroughly, and I have brought their contents in agreement with my other writings.
+The present volume not only collects and reproduces articles that have been pub lished, but it edits them agaiṇI have taken the liberty of revising the original publications, in some cases rather thoroughly, and I have brought their contents in agreement with my other writings.
 In so doing I have tried, to the best of

-1 See e.g. the Prolegomena to our Skandapurān. a edition, Volume 1 (SP I).
+1 See e.g. the Prolegomena to our Skandapurāṇa edition, Volume 1 (SP I).

-2 See e.g. the Introduction of Skandapurān. a Volume 2 (SP II A).
+2 See e.g. the Introduction of Skandapurāṇa Volume 2 (SP II A).

 3 Dealt with in e.g. Bakker 1997; Bakker 2004d; Bakker 2008.